dev4press/gd-members-directory-for-bbpress/readme.txt

 = Version: 2.1 / april 5 2021 =
 * Edit: various updates to the plugin code
 * Edit: d4pLib 3.4.1
+* Fix: problem with the function to generate pagination
 * Fix: various typos or other wording issues
 * Fix: wrong names for some of the core functions